Recruitment and Outreach Student Ambassadors

 Who can apply to become a Student Ambassador?

 In order to apply, you must be a current Imperial student and have the right to work in the UK.

 Although we consider applications from all study levels, most of the work opportunities we offer are best suited to students with more than one year remaining on their course.
 This will be reflected in selection and decisions.

 You must be prepared to complete a Disclosure and Barring Service (DBS) check if successful (the costs will be covered by the Scheme).

 - are from the following departments: Computing, Maths, Aeronautics, ESE, EEE, Chemical Engineering, Civil Engineering

 - have experience of living in any of the following places: the Middle East, the Americas, Australasia, Africa

-- have attended any of our Outreach programmes before coming to Imperial
+- have been a participant on any of our Outreach programmes before coming to Imperial

 - have insight and understanding of the educational experience of school students of Black British backgrounds and the barriers they face in accessing HE